-Mrs. Seetha Vaitheeswaran is in charge of guest house.
-Upon your arrival, she will meet and greet you and give you a quick orientation of the guest service related activities.
-She can be reached by her cell phone at: 80967 51430.
-You can also call her from the intercom phone by dialing 161 or 150
+Mr. Shanmuga Doss is in charge of guest house.
+Upon your arrival, he will meet and greet you and give you a quick orientation of the guest service related activities.
+He can be reached by her cell phone at: 9445804387.
+You can also call him from the intercom phone by dialing

-For any guest house related issues all the students and volunteers are to contact Seetha .At night students are to phone security, but otherwise everything should be brought to Seetha.
+For any guest house related issues all the students and volunteers are to contact Shanmugadas.
+At night students are to phone security, but otherwise everything should be brought to Shanmugadas.